-In response, the Department for Digital, Culture, Media and Sport (DCMS) and the Office for Artificial Intelligence (OAI) are supporting the development of flexible conversion courses to help people pursue careers in AI and data science, including those from near-STEM and non-STEM degrees.
+In response, the Department for Digital, Culture, Media and Sport (DCMS) and the Office for Artificial Intelligence (OAI) are providing funding for providers to develop postgraduate conversion courses in these areas.

 Aims of the new conversion courses

 The primary goal of the new conversion courses is to respond to the shortage of data science and AI specialists in the UK.
 The Government's Digital Strategy predicted that within 20 years, 90 per cent of all jobs will require some element of digital skills.

 According to research from the Open University, the skills gap is costing UK businesses more than £2 billion a year in higher salaries, recruitment costs and temporary staffing.
 Their 2019 Bridging the Digital Divide report highlights the extent of digital skills gaps and the impact they are having on organisations and their employees.